csinva/mdl-complexity/readme.md

-Official code for using / reproducing MDL-COMP from the paper "Rethinking complexity in high dimensions".
+Official code for using / reproducing MDL-COMP from the paper "Rethinking complexity and the bias-variance tradeoff".
 This code implements the calculation of MDL Complexity given training data and explores its ability to inform generalization.

 *Note: this repo is actively maintained.
 For any questions please file an issue.*

-- simple quickstart can be found in the 2 explore notebooks
+# Understanding MDL-COMP

+MDL-COMP is a complexity measure based on the principle of minimum description length of Rissanen.

+# Reproducing the results in the paper
-- running more in-depth experiments requires calling `submit_jobs.py`, then analyzing the results using the 2 analyze notebooks
+- most of the results can be produced by simply running the notebooks
+- the experiments with real-data are more in depth and require running the `submit_real_data_jobs.py` file before running the notebook to view the analysis

 ![](https://csinva.github.io/mdl-complexity/results/fig_iid_mse.svg)

+## Calculating MDL-COMP
 Computation of `Prac-MDL-Comp` is fairly straightforward:

 ```python